chmouel/pipelines-as-code/docs/content/docs/install/installation.md

     --from-file=key=/path/to/key/file
 ```

-You can now restart the `pipelines-as-code-controller` pod in `pipelines-as-code` namespace and by the time the controller will be
-restarted it will use the tls secrets.

-NOTE:

-- It is required to create the secret named `pipelines-as-code-tls-secret`, or you will have to update the secret name in
-controller deployment.
+Once that secret is cooked up, just give the `pipelines-as-code-controller` pod in the `pipelines-as-code` namespace a quick restart.
+When it wakes back up, it'll automatically grab those TLS secrets and use 'em.
+Piece of cake!

+**Important Stuff to Know:**

+-  Gotta name your secret `pipelines-as-code-tls-secret`.
+The controller is specifically looking for that name.
+If you're feeling rebellious and want a different name, you'll need to tweak the controller deployment itself.
-- If you have different keys in your secret other than `cert` and `key`, you will need to update controller deployment envs
+- If your secret uses key names that aren't `cert` and `key`, you'll also need to update the controller deployment's environment variables.
+Keep this in mind for future upgrades (you might want to use tools like [kustomize](https://kustomize.io/) to manage these kinds of tweaks).
-and subsequently apply this changes on upgrade (for example through [kustomize](https://kustomize.io/) or other methods)

-You can use following command to update the envs on the controller
+If you ever need to mess with those environment variables on the controller, you can use this command:

 ```shell
   kubectl set env deployment pipelines-as-code-controller -n pipelines-as-code TLS_KEY=<key> TLS_CERT=<cert>